DJ Luian

-Luian Malavé Nieves (born September 29, 1990), better known as DJ Luian, is a Puerto Rican record producer.
+Luian Malavé Nieves (born September 29, 1990), better known as DJ Luian, is a Puerto Rican record producer and DJ.
 He is recognized for working with artists such as Anuel AA, Arcángel, Bad Bunny, J Balvin, Don Omar, among others.
 In 2015, he founded along with Puerto Rican producer duo Mambo Kingz the record label Hear This Music.

 Early life

 Malavé was interested in music from a very young age.
 His first steps in music are related to his work on Don Omar's album Meet the Orphans (2010).